- Grieving Small Losses - September 8, 2023

 How is EMDR different from talk therapy?

-Desensitizing yourself to traumatic memories can help tremendously with PTSD symptoms like flashbacks and the fight, flight, freeze, or fawn response.
+Desensitizing yourself to traumatic memories can help tremendously with PTSD symptoms like flashbacks and the flight, freeze, or fawn response.
 EMDR also helps you engage with the rational side of your brain, so you can interrupt any negative core beliefs that add to your distress.